The Origin of the Goddess

-So, I’ve decided to start at the very beginning.
+So, I’ve decided to start at the very beginning with the origin of the goddess.
 And we’re about to go way, way back.
 Deep into prehistory.

 Timeline of Prehistory

-Are you ready for a whirlwind tour of the history of man?
-Just scroll past this section if it’s too much for you.
-The goddess stuff is straight after this!
+Are you ready for a whirlwind tour of the history of man back to the origin of the goddess?
+Just scroll past this section if it’s too much for you, because the goddess stuff is straight after this!

 1. Stone Age (2,500,000 BC – 3,000 BC)